momope311/C-encode-for-security-PHP/README.md

 This process minimizes security risks by ensuring that your critical data is stored locally and not in its original form on the server.

+## Challenge:

+The program contains several layers of encoding, converting and moving symbols and characters, so the reversible process is very complicated.

 ## Package Contents

 - **Linux Encoder**: `linux/encode`